 In this age of identity theft, we do our best to ensure your data is kept safe and secure.
 That is why we ask that you do not use your email account to send financial or other confidential data, as it may not be transmitted securely.
-We provide each client with a secure data sharing file located online.
-You will create your own password for this file and each is protected by the same 128-bit encryption you’ll find on most banking websites.
-This secure online folder allows you to upload sensitive information with ease and peace of mind, and as an added bonus your accountant can then access the data immediately.
-Using this method allows only your accountant to view your personal data, and provides you with a secure way of reviewing your tax return once it has been prepared.
-This file is open year-round, so you are also able to upload your tax documents as you receive them, which can also help you stay organized!
+We provide each client with a secure data sharing folder located online which is protected by the same 128-bit encryption you’ll find on most banking websites.
+You will create your own password for this folder so you can upload sensitive information with ease and peace of mind.
+As an added bonus your accountant can then access the data immediately.
+Using this method allows only your accountant to view your personal data and provides you with a secure way of reviewing your tax return once it has been prepared.
+This folder is open year-round so you are also able to upload your tax documents as you receive them, which can help you stay organized!

 9. What information do you need from me to prepare the US expat tax return?